Ashok Gehlot

-Ashok Gehlot (born 3 May 1951) is an Indian politician serving as the current Chief Minister of Rajasthan.
-He held this position from December 1998 to 2003, and from 2008 to 2013, and again from 17 December 2018.
-He represents Sardarpura constituency of Jodhpur as Member of Legislative Assembly of Rajasthan.

-He was a national General secretary of Congress Party, in-charge of organisations and training from March 2018 to 23 January 2019.
-He was also made in-charge of Gujarat state during 2017 Gujarat Legislative Assembly election.
+Ashok Gehlot (born 3 May 1951) is an Indian politician who served as the Chief Minister of Rajasthan from 1998 to December 2003, then again from 2008 to December 2013, and later from 2018 to December 2023.
+He represents Sardarpura constituency of Jodhpur as Member of Legislative Assembly of Rajasthan since 1999.
+He was a Member of Parliament, Lok Sabha from Jodhpur from 1991 to 1999 and from 1980 to 1989 and Union Minister of State (Independent Charge) for Textile from 1991 to 1993, Tourism and Civil aviation from 1984 to 1984 and Deputy Union minister for Sports from 1984 to 1984.
+He was also a national General secretary of Congress Party, in-charge of organisations and training from March 2018 to 23 January 2019.
+He was also made in-charge of Gujarat state in 2017 Gujarat Legislative Assembly election.

 Personal life

 Ashok Gehlot is the son of Laxman Singh Gehlot, a magician who used to travel around the country to show his magic tricks.
-He belongs to Mali caste.
-Gehlot came from a humble family background with no connection in politics.
+He belongs to the Mali caste.
+Gehlot's father served as the president of the Jodhpur Municipal Corporation for two terms, as the vice-president for one term and was a mining contractor.
 He is a science and law graduate, he also holds an MA degree in economics.
 He is married to Sunita Gehlot and has a son and a daughter.
-His son Vaibhav Gehlot is a politician who contested in the Lok Sabha elections of 2019 from Jodhpur.
+His son Vaibhav Gehlot is a politician who contested the Lok Sabha elections of 2019 from Jodhpur.